I, um, have another gluten free chocolate cake recipe for you.

 To fill the cake:

-Heat the oven to 180°C. Place the almonds into a baking tray and toast in the oven for 5 minutes, or until lightly golden.
+Heat the oven to 180°C. Spread the almonds out on a baking tray and toast in the oven for 5 minutes, or until lightly golden.
 Keep an eye on them, you don’t want them to get too dark.
 Leave to cool, then roughly chop.
 (Set aside a few whole almonds for decoration, if desired)

 Split the cake into four even layers.
 Gently heat the ganache in the microwave until it softens to the consistency of peanut butter.
 Spread some ganache onto the first layer of cake, sprinkle with 1/3 of the almonds.
 Place the next layer of cake on top, press down gently, then continue stacking the cake layers with ganache and almonds.
 Ganache the outside of the cake.
 If covering with fondant, leave the ganache overnight to set.